Rosen Law Firm Encourages Ilearningengines, Inc. Investors To Inquire About Securities Class Action Investigation - AILE

 Why:

-Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of iLearningEngines, Inc. (NASDAQ: AILE ) resulting from allegations that iLearningEngines may have issued materially misleading business information to the investing public.
+Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of iLearningEngines, Inc. (NASDAQ: AILE ) resulting from allegations that iLearningEngines may have issued materially misleading business information to the investing public.

 So What: If you purchased iLearningEngines securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.